Tommy Layne, Relief Pitcher, Los Angeles Dodgers

 In 2015, his first full season in the majors, Layne pitched in 64 games with the Red Sox.
 He finished the season with a 3.97 ERA and 45 strikeouts to 27 walks in 47.2 innings.

 Layne was released by the Red Sox on August 6, 2016.
-Three days later, he signed with the Yankees.
+Three days later, he signed with the New York Yankees.
 He finished the 2016 season with 2 wins and 1 loss, 38 strikeouts to 21 walks, and a 3.63 ERA in 34 games with the Red Sox and 29 games with the Yankees.

 Career pitching statistics for Layne through 2016 include: